The best hotels in Puerto Natales

 The Mercado Municipal on Calle Bulnes is worth a visit for lunch.
 Stalls serve fresh centolla (king crab) caught in the sound and the prices are honest.
 Most hotels in the $130+ range have solid in-house restaurants, but honestly Altiplanico Sur Hotel and Weskar are the exceptions where we'd actually recommend eating in.

-Puerto Natales's best neighborhoods
+Puerto Natales's best hotel regions

 The Waterfront district along Avenida Pedro Montt is where you want to be.
 It puts Última Esperanza Sound outside your window and shaves 10 minutes off every morning run to the bus terminal on Avenida Baquedano.